dylanfresh/course-project-minecraftserver/README.md

 ## Step 5: Run the deploy.sh file to get your server going!
 Firstly, run `chmod +x deploy.sh` in the file location to setup the deploy script.
 Use `./deploy.sh ` to get the server running.
 Once this script is complete you can test connection on your minecraft client, or test using `nmap -sV -Pn -p 25565 <PUBLIC_IP>`.
 (The script will also print an nmap command you can use to test.)

+## Step 6: Have fun!
+Your Minecraft server will be all set to go at this point.
+Enjoy!